vanhoangkha/Networking-fundamentals/Day41_SNMP.md

-# 40. SNMP (Simple Network Management Protocol)
+# 40. SNMP (Simple Mạng Quản lý Giao thức)

 SNMP OVERVIEW

-- SNMP is an INDUSTRY-STANDARD FRAMEWORK and PROTOCOL that was originally released in 1988
+- SNMP is an INDUSTRY-STANDARD FRAMEWORK and Giao thức that was originally released in 1988

 These RFCs make up SNMPv1 (Do not need to memorize)